guwidoe/PeopleDistributor/README.md

 This penalty function will be minimized.
 This technique will work well for problem parameters where everyone will be able to see everyone.

+The output produced is currently in .csv format.

 Comments explaining most of the implementation can be found in the "State.h" file.

-This code was thrown together in a night to solve a concrete problem I had and isn't intented to be usable / readable / expandable or anything.
+This code was thrown together in a night to solve a concrete problem I had and isn't intented to be usable / expandable or anything yet.
+I might improve the algorithm in the future and add some more options to it.
+Also, a little gui facilitating the use might come at some point.